 in collaboration with the Manhattan Vintage Book & Ephemera Show is pleased to announce the third annual

 Manhattan Fine Press Book Fair

 The fair will constitute an added section to the existing Vintage Book Fair, known colloquially as the "Shadow Fair," as it is the less formal, less expensive fair held during the same weekend as the New York Antiquarian Book Fair at the Park Avenue Armory.
-A limited number of only 24 six foot long tables will be available to member presses of the FPBA for $325 each.
+A limited number of six foot long tables will be available to member presses of the FPBA for $325 each.
 Fine Press and antiquarian exhibitors will be located in the cafeteria of the St. Vincent Ferrer parochial school on the corner of Lexington Avenue and 65th Street, directly around the corner from the Park Avenue Armory.
-We have established a reasonable booking rate at the Pod 39 hotel, to try to make the fair as economical as possible for exhibitors.
 We will be very keen on exhibitors alerting all their contacts and promoting the show through social media and any other means available.

-If you are interested in exhibiting, please contact Tina Bruno at Flamingo Eventz, email@example.com.
+If you are interested in exhibiting, please contact Tina Bruno at Flamingo Eventz, firstname.lastname@example.org.
 If your application is accepted, you will receive a notice of acceptance, followed by a contract.
-This page will suggest hotels and give a calendar of events soon.
+This page will give a calendar of events soon.

 St. Vincent Ferrer parochial school on the corner of Lexington Avenue and 65th Street